bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

 + For provincial data in the BC Geographic Warehouse as well as many other databases, these are stored as ESPG 3005: NAD83 BC Albers.

 + Changes:
-    - Field values were being stored as full label test, e.g., 'ESPG_3005 - NAD83 BC Albers', now is the shorted value, e.g., 'epsg3005'
+    - Field values were being stored as full label text, e.g., 'ESPG_3005 - NAD83 BC Albers', now is the shorted value, e.g., 'epsg3005'

 **JSON Table Schema**: (**NEW**)